 Through the hard work of Chris, Grace, and their six children, Lebanon Cheese successfully endured for several decades.
 Unfortunately, in the late 1940′s, Chris became weakened after a heart attack, and was told by doctors to sell the business and retire.
 However, the Lotito children, blessed with their parents’ strong work ethic and ingenuity, approached their Mom and Dad with an idea – they would jointly buy the business from their parents.
 A deal was made, engineered for fairness by Grace, that each child would own an equal share of the business and contribute equally to the business.
 Over the years, the business continued to thrive; unfortunately, it could not support six families as well as it had once supported one family.
 Over time, the brothers and sisters elected to go in separate directions, and the remaining siblings bought their shares.
 Eventually, the youngest child, John, was the sole remaining owner of Lebanon Cheese.

 During the next four decades, John successfully grew the business with the help of his wife, Selina, and seven sons.
 Today, Lebanon Cheese is still run with the same attention to quality as our grandparents and parents insisted upon, and service some of the largest bakeries and pasta companies on the East Coast.
-Three of John and Selina’s children currently manage the various aspects of the business, all with a great deal of love and respect for the hard work and ingenuity that went into making it a success for over 80 years and three generations.
+Two of John and Selina’s children currently manage the various aspects of the business, all with a great deal of love and respect for the hard work and ingenuity that went into making it a success for over 90 years and three generations.